pwnall/vbox/README.md

 ## Copyright and Licensing

 The licensing situation of this package is complicated due to issues outside of the author's control.
-Briefly, the package's contents is licensed under a mix of the MIT license and the LGPL v2.
+Briefly, you can most likely consider the package to be MIT-licensed.

 All files outside of `third_party/` are (C) Victor Costan 2015, and made available under the MIT license, which is contained in the `LICENSE` file.